PhoenixBound/at6p/README.md

 the next byte:

 * Encode the difference between this byte and the next byte using a relatively small number of bits
-* Recognize that the next byte is the same as the byte before this one
+* Recognize that the next byte is the same as the last byte that had a different value

-A backwards variant of exponential-Golomb coding (I don't know the technical names for these things) is used to store commands.
-Numbers closest to 0 use very few bits, while numbers further away from 0 use progressively more bits.
+A backwards variant of exponential-Golomb coding is used to store commands.
+(Exponential-Golomb coding is similar to Elias gamma coding, if that name is more familiar to you.)
+Numbers closest to 0 use very few bits, while numbers further away from 0 use quadratically more bits as they increase in magnitude.
 The decoding process works like this:

 * Start with a `count` of 0.
 * Read a bit.